 Can my License be Suspended if I am Convicted of Terroristic Threats?

 Yes.
-The Pennsylvania Department of Transportation (PennDot) will suspend the driving privileges of any adult or juvenile convicted or adjudicated for the crime of terroristic threats.
+The Pennsylvania Department of Transportation (PennDOT) will suspend the driving privileges of any adult or juvenile convicted or adjudicated for the crime of terroristic threats.

 However, the terroristic threat must have occurred on school property or during any school-sponsored event.
 As an example, the period of suspension will be applied as follows:

-- 1st offense 6-month driver’s license suspension
+- 1st offense: 6-month driver’s license suspension

-- 2nd offense 1-year driver’s license suspension
+- 2nd offense: 1-year driver’s license suspension

-- 3rd offense 2-year driver’s license suspension
+- 3rd offense: 2-year driver’s license suspension

 How To Get Terroristic Threat Charges Dropped

-In some situations, the judge will dismiss the case because the alleged threat or statement does not meet the legal definition of a terroristic threat.
-In other cases, the prosecutor will drop the charges because I can prove that the accused did not communicate the threat directly to the alleged victim.
+In some situations, I have convinced the judge to dismiss the case because the alleged threat or statement does not meet the legal definition of a terroristic threat.
+For example, the statement “You are going to regret this!” is not a terroristic threat.

 Prove the Accuser is Lying About the Alleged Terroristic Threat